kottans/backend/tasks/js_basics_1.md

 [![Awesome][icon-awesome]][awesome]
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-# JavaScript Basics.
+# JavaScript & NodeJS Basics.
 Part I

-Important note.
-In NodeJS course we expect students to be familiar with JavaScript before starting the main part of the course.
+**Important note.** In NodeJS course we expect students to be familiar with JavaScript before starting the main part of the course.
 Here is a list of topics you should be confident with:

 1. Array methods (filter, map, reduce etc.)
 1. ES6 features: arrow functions, classes